Logo

 Ones to keep an eye on (upcoming spy games)

 This is the spy game you should have your eye on.
 IO Interactive is the team that makes the Hitman games, so they've got a good pedigree, and with the James Bond license, it seems like a great fit.
-However, this project was announced in 2021, and as we near the end of 2024, we still haven't heard anything about it, not even a title
+In April 2025, it was announced that this game would be on the Switch 2.
+However, this project was announced in 2021, but as of May 2025, we haven't seen any footage or screenshots or even gotten a title

 A big budget spy game based on the Perfect Dark franchise, this was first announced in 2020 and we finally got a first glimpse of the game via a trailer during Microsoft's "not-E3" 2024 presentation.
 There is no known release date for this game, but it's at least good to know it's still in active development.
 It can even be wishlisted on Steam, even though the Steam page is pretty bare bones with just a single paragraph of text